Warren Road Pupil Premium Statement

 - Limited access to wider experiences and opportunities.

-At Warren Road we will aim to use the Premium to fund those activities/interventions which we consider to be the most effective in raising the achievement of disadvantaged pupils.
+At Warren Road we use the Premium to fund those activities/interventions which we consider to be the most effective in raising the achievement of disadvantaged pupils.
 Research on the impact of different strategies including work undertaken by the Education Endowment Fund and Ofsted is used to shape the school’s provision.

 Effective strategies include: